subham-71/Backendify/README.md

 2. Follow the provider's instructions to set up a new server or application instance.
 Make sure to configure it with the necessary Python version and dependencies.

 3. If using a cloud provider, set up any required environment variables or configuration settings.
 These may include database credentials, secret keys, or any other custom settings specific to your application.

+4. Make sure to expose necessary ports (8000 and 3000) on the server.
+You can follow this [blog](https://www.codewithharry.com/blogpost/setup-ubuntu-20-04-server/) to do so.

 -----